-- WAC 390-37-005 Complaint review and categorization.
-(1) PDC staff, upon receiving or initiating a complaint, will promptly conduct an initial review and preliminarily assign matters to certain categories. - (2) Upon initial review, a matter may be preliminarily categorized as: - (a) Unfounded or frivolous, pursuant to WAC 390-37-060; - (b) A remedial violation, pursuant to RCW 42.17A.005; - (c) Appropriate for resolution as a technical correction, pursuant to RCW 42.17A.005; - (d) A minor violation, appropriate for alternative resolution alternatives, pursuant to WAC 390-37-061; - (e) Appropriate for investigation as to whether or not there has been a material actual violation eligible for resolution pursuant to RCW 42.17A.005(2); - (f) Appropriate for referral to the attorney general, pursuant to WAC 390-37-042; or - (g) Other status as authorized and appropriate under chapter $42.17A\ RCW$ or Title $390\ WAC$ . - (3) Each enforcement matter will be posted by PDC staff on the PDC's public case-tracking database, where its status will be updated from time to time as appropriate until the matter is closed.
+NEW SECTION WAC 390-37-005 Complaint review and categorization.
+(1) Commission staff, upon receiving or initiating a complaint, will promptly conduct an initial review and preliminarily assign matters to certain categories.

+- (2) Upon initial review, a matter may be preliminarily categorized as: - (a) Unfounded or frivolous, pursuant to WAC 390-37-060(1)(a); - (b) A remedial violation, pursuant to RCW 42.17A.005(45); - (c) Appropriate for resolution as a technical correction, pursuant to RCW 42.17A.005(51); - (d) A minor violation, appropriate for alternative resolution alternatives, pursuant to WAC 390-37-061(2); - (e) Appropriate for investigation, as to whether or not there has been a material actual violation, appropriate for resolution pursuant to RCW 42.17A.005(2); - (f) Needing further review before preliminary categorization; - (g) Appropriate for referral to the attorney general, pursuant to WAC 390-37-042; or - (h) Other status as authorized and appropriate under RCW chapter 42.17A or WAC chapter 390. - (3) Each enforcement matter will be posted by PDC staff on the PDC's public case-tracking database, which will then be updated whenever the case status changes, until the matter is closed.